 The crown would have cost $2,000, but since I told them I didn’t need a payment plan and would pay out of pocket in full, they dropped it to $850.
-They said the dentist was “doing me a favor”.
+They said the dentist was “doing me a favor.”

 *shrug* I feel like I was doing him a favor, but I digress.

-After that I got up from the chair and went to pay for the cleaning and schedule my next appointment.
+After that, I got up from the chair and went to pay for the cleaning and schedule my next appointment.
 They asked if I had dental insurance again.
 AGAIN.
 So, the same weirdness followed.
 That totals six different times in one visit, a little excessive guys.
 I had no freaking clue that choosing to see my dentist without insurance was basically going to be a constant interrogation, I would have just shown up with a sign that said, “I’m self-employed, I don’t have dental insurance, stop asking.”

 What are the numbers on dental insurance?

-- 205 million Americans have dental plans
+- 205 million Americans have dental plans.

-- 114 million Americans don’t have dental plans
+- 114 million Americans don’t have dental plans.

-- The average cost of a cleaning in the U.S. is $85
+- The average cost of a cleaning in the U.S. is $85.

 - Average premium prices for employee-only plans range from $223-$288 per year.

 - Average premium prices for employee and family plans range from $445-$865 per year.